Payroll taxes: A small business employer’s guide

 What else do employers need to do?

-The calculation above helps you complete payroll as it relates to your employees’ paychecks.
+The calculation above helps you complete payroll related to your employees’ paychecks.
 But there are a few more duties on your plate.
 At various points in the year, you’ll need to:

 Deposit FUTA quarterly.
 Check your state for the applicable state unemployment taxes.